jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/provisioning-sr-iov-vf-interfaces-using-the-cli.rst

         interface.

     **drivername**
         An optional virtual function driver to use.
-Valid choices are 'vfio' and 'netdevice'.
+Valid choices are |VFIO|
+        and 'netdevice'.
 The default value is netdevice, which will cause
         |SRIOV| virtual function interfaces to appear as kernel network devices'
         in the container.
-A value of '**vfio**' will cause the device to be bound to the vfio-pci driver.
-Vfio based devices will not appear as kernel network interfaces, but may be used by |DPDK| based applications.
+A value of '**vfio**' will cause the device to be bound to the vfio-pci driver. |VFIO| based devices will not appear as kernel network interfaces, but may be used by |DPDK| based applications.

         .. note::

-            -   Applications backed by Mellanox AVS should use the netdevice |VF| driver

             -   If the driver for the |VF| interface and parent |SRIOV|
                 interface differ, a separate data network should be created for each interface.

+            .. only:: partner

+                .. include:: ../../../_includes/provisioning-sr-iov-vf-interfaces-using-the-cli.rest

     **networks**
         A list of data networks that are attached to the interface, delimited